 In the post, The Potato Diet is a Calorie Savings Account, I gave the logical argument on why a potato hack is such a benefit in an environment of foods engineered to be increasingly more and more flavorful.

 Now I want to make the case from a different angle.
 But before I do, I need to clear the room.
-If you already are at your perfect Adonis weight, have perfect food willpower or still hold delusions that carbs are evil, you can stop ready now.
+If you already are at your perfect Adonis weight, have perfect food willpower, or still hold delusions that carbs are evil, you can stop ready now.
 This post isn’t for you.

 The Potato Hack Mindset

-Most of us have been in a situation where we were having a meal a nicer restaurant where someone brought along young children.
+Most of us have been in a situation where we were having a meal at a nicer restaurant where someone brought along young children.
 Maybe they were your kids.
-Then those children proceeded to throw a tantrum when the place didn’t serve chicken nuggets or macaroni or whatever they demanded in that moment.
+Then those children proceeded to throw a tantrum when the place didn’t serve chicken nuggets or macaroni or whatever they demanded at that moment.

 We forgive the children.
 They are growing.
 Both physically and emotionally.
 But we’re no different as adults.
 We just hide it better.
 Instead of throwing spoons on the floor for not getting the one dish we want, we insist that every meal we have must be something that tastes good.
 But because so many foods now taste good to us and we control our own money, we never have to experience that internal tantrum.
 In many ways we are as emotionally weak about food as the toddler, we are just able to hide it better.